rmrk-team/rmrk-spec/standards/rmrk2.0.0/entities/nft.md

 {
   "id": {
     "type": "computed",
-    "description": "An NFT is uniquely identified by the combination of its minting block number, nftclass ID, its instance ID, and its serial number, e.g. 5193445-0aff6865bed3a66b-ZOMB-ZOMBBLUE-0000000000000001."
+    "description": "An NFT is uniquely identified by the combination of its minting block number, collection ID, its instance ID, and its serial number, e.g. 5193445-0aff6865bed3a66b-ZOMB-ZOMBBLUE-0000000000000001."
   },
   "children": {
     "type": Children,